hmcts/fees-register-infrastructure/README.md

-# Infrastructure for the Rhubarb Product
+# Infrastructure for the fees-register Product

 Infrastructure contains
 .
-A Web App
+A banckend API app